 Is It Illegal To Link To Defamatory Content?

-Yes, according to United States legal precedence, you can be held liable for linking to defamatory content posted on another website — especially if the surrounding context discusses the material.
-While there are ways to defend against cyber defamation claims that involve hyperlinks, if you want to play it safe, avoid linking to material that may be defamatory.
-As a rule of thumb, the more salacious/outrageous the material, the higher the probability that it’s defamatory.
+Yes, according to United States legal precedence, in certain circumstances, you can be held liable for linking to defamatory content — especially if the surrounding context discusses the material.

 What Happens If Someone Posts Something Defamatory On My Site?
 Can I Be Held Responsible?